aframevr/aframe/docs/components/cursor.md

 the `raycaster-intersected` and `raycaster-intersection-cleared` events, capturing the closest visible intersected entity.

-By default, the cursor is configured to be used in a gaze-based mode.
+By default, the cursor is configured to be used in a gaze-based mode and will register user input via mouse or touch.
 Specifying the `downEvents` and `upEvents` properties allows the cursor to work with controllers.
 The [laser-controls component][laser-controls] automatically configures those.